 The 25 Year Environment Plan states HM Government’s goal of leaving the environment in a better state than we found it.
 It highlights the opportunity to expand the net gain approaches used for biodiversity to include wider natural capital benefits.
 A Defra consultation in 2018 led to the announcement in the Chancellor’s Spring Statement that biodiversity net gain will become mandatory for housing and infrastructure development under the Town and Country Planning Act.
 The eco-metric is a potential future mechanism for delivering natural capital net gains in a way that is underpinned by biodiversity net gain.

 The eco-metric works alongside the Defra biodiversity metric, mirroring the approachby applying a matrix of scores for different habitats and ecosystem services, which are modified by multipliers reflecting habitat condition, spatial location, delivery risk, and the time taken for new habitats to reach maturity.

-In Phase 1 of the development of the approach, a draft approach (download our webinar).
-In phase 2 we are aiming to finalise the methodology drawing on the expertise of habitats and ecosystem services specialists.
+In Phase 1 of the development of the approach, a draft approach was developed.
+Phase 2 set out to finalise the methodology drawing on the expertise of habitats and ecosystem services specialists.
 We are developing a spreadsheet tool for data entry that will allow ‘eco-metric’ calculations to be completed in a simple and easy to use format and are testing the tool in a series of pilot projects across England.